Skip to main content

 How Does Exercise Amplify This Specific Pathway?

 Physical exercise, particularly aerobic exercise, activates the very same PI3K/Akt/eNOS pathway, albeit through a different initial stimulus.
-The mechanical force exerted on the by flowing blood, known as laminar shear stress, is the primary trigger.
+The mechanical force exerted on the endothelial cells by flowing blood, known as laminar shear stress, is the primary trigger.

 This physical stress is sensed by mechanoreceptors on the cell surface, such as integrins and ion channels, which then initiate the signaling cascade that leads to the activation of PI3K and Akt, culminating in the phosphorylation of eNOS at serine 1177.
 Therefore, a person with optimized hormone levels already has a higher baseline level of Akt and eNOS activity.